sajjadGG/book-python/basics/function/type-annotation.rst

 More Information
 ================
-.. note:: More Information in :ref:`Stdlib Type Annotation`
+.. note:: More information in :ref:`Type Annotations`